rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 how much less man, who is a maggot, and the son of man, who is a worm! ^2506

-Then Job answered and said : ^2601
+Then Job answered and said: ^2601

 How you have helped him who has no power!
 How you have saved the arm that has no strength! ^2602